LeSasse/intro_to_mricrogl_scripting/README.md

 # plot window size and position (left, top, width, height)
 gl.windowposition(2000, 200, 3010, 1000)
 ```
+This will look different depending on your set up so you have to find the window settings
+that work for you.
 Then I define a path to the image I want to load and plot:
 ```
 # path to the gradient directory